nolanspecter/8-Week-SQL/Case Study 1 - Danny's Diner/questions_to_answer.md

     After becoming a member, **customer A**first ordered **curry** and **customer B** ordered **sushi**. **Customer C** is **not a member**.SQL query statement can be found at [query_6.sql](query_6.sql)

 7. Which item was purchased just before the customer became a member?
+    Both customer A and B ordered sushi just before they became a member.
+Customer C is not a member.
+SQL query statement can be found at [query_7.sql](query_7.sql)
 8. What is the total items and amount spent for each member before they became a member?
 9. If each $1 spent equates to 10 points and sushi has a 2x points multiplier - how many points would each customer have?
 10. In the first week after a customer joins the program (including their join date) they earn 2x points on all items, not just sushi - how many points do customer A and B have at the end of January?